gradanovic/rl-implicit-poisoning-attacks/experiments_for_conservative_policy_search/README.md

 # Conservative Policy Search Algorithm for Implicit Poisoning Attacks in Two-Agent Reinforcement Learning

-This folder contains the source code for the section *Experiments for Conseervative Policy* of the paper "Implicit Poisoning Attacks in Two-Agent Reinforcement Learning".
+This folder contains the source code for the section *Experiments for Conseervative Policy* of the paper *Implicit Poisoning Attacks in Two-Agent Reinforcement Learning*.

 First, go to folder subfolder *code*.
 ```